SovereignCloudStack/k8s-cluster-api-provider/README.md

   the settings from ``~/$CLUSTERNAME/clusterctl.yaml``.
-More precisely, it uses the template ``$CLUSTERNAME/cluster-template.yaml`` and fills in the the settings from ``$CLUSTERNAME/clusterctl.yaml`` to render a config file ``$CLUSTERNAME/$CLUSTERNAME-config.yaml`` which will then be submitted to the capi server (``kind-kind`` context) for creating the control plane nodes and worker nodes.
+More precisely, it uses the template ``$CLUSTERNAME/cluster-template.yaml`` and fills in the the settings from ``$CLUSTERNAME/clusterctl.yaml`` to render a config file ``$CLUSTERNAME/$CLUSTERNAME-config.yaml`` which will then be submitted to the CAPI server (``kind-kind`` context) for creating the control plane nodes and worker nodes.
 The script will also apply openstack integration, cinder CSI, calico or cilium CNI, and optionally also metrics server, nginx ingress controller, flux, cert-manager.
 (These can be controlled by `DEPLOY_XXX` variables, see below.
-  Defaults can be preconfigured from the environment.tfvars file during management node creation.)
+  Defaults can be preconfigured from the environment.tfvars file during management server creation.)
   Note that ``CLUSTERNAME`` defaults to ``testcluster`` and must not contain whitespace.
-  The script also makes sure that appropriate capi images are available (it grabs them from [OSISM](https://minio.services.osism.tech/openstack-k8s-capi-images) as needed and registers them with OpenStack, following the SCS image metadata standard.
+  The script also makes sure that appropriate CAPI images are available (it grabs them from [OSISM](https://minio.services.osism.tech/openstack-k8s-capi-images) as needed and registers them with OpenStack, following the SCS image metadata standard.